msidwell/terraform_classroom/terraform_101.md

 Your resource block should look similar to the resource example in [section 1.1.3](#13-variable-blocks), and it should be accompanied by a number of variable blocks which look like the example declaration in that same section.

-## Exercise 3: Organizing with .tf Files
+## Exercise 3: Organizing Projects with .tf Files

 Using the file contents from the [second exercise]((#exercise-2-using-variables)), create a second .tf file and move your variable declarations to it.
 Test and apply your configuration and see that it creates the same resource as your answer form the previous exercise.